Investigating Network Data Copy Performance from Illumina Products on Linux OS

 This command will write a dummy file titled "test" using data from a special Linux drive "/dev/zero".
 The file is written using 1 Mb blocks, for a total of 1024 blocks, amounting to a total write of 1 Gb.
 The total number of blocks can be increased or decreased to adjust the file size.

-The command does require that the network storage has been mounted and is accessible through the Terminal.
-For NovaSeq X/X Plus, see How to access network storage locations in Linux on the NovaSeq X/X Plus.
+The command requires that the network storage is mounted and is accessible through the Terminal.

-The command will return the time taken to perform the write operation and the calculated data copy speed in Bytes/sec, which can be converted to bits/sec by multiplying this value by 8 bits/Byte.
+The command returns the time taken to perform the write operation and the calculated data copy speed in Bytes/sec, which can be converted to bits/sec by multiplying this value by 8 bits/Byte.

-The command should be run several times to capture any variability in the network/storage performance.
+Run the command several times to capture any variability in the network/storage performance.

-When testing with the above method, it is important to note that it will not typically get to the theoretical maximum speed.
-For example, a 10 GB switch may throttle at 6-7 Gb/s of transfer speed.
+When testing with the above method, it is important to note that it will not typically return the theoretical maximum speed.
+For example, a 10 GB switch may hit a maximum transfer speed of 6-7 Gb/s even under optimal conditions.

 For recommended minimum network transfer speeds, see instrument-specific Site Preparation Guides.

-For any feedback or questions regarding this article (Illumina Knowledge Article #8307), contact Illumina Technical Support techsupport@illumina.com.
+For any feedback or questions regarding this article (Illumina Knowledge Article #8307), contact Illumina Technical Support .